MicrosoftDocs/iis-docs/iis/manage/configuring-security/how-to-set-up-ssl-on-iis.md

 title: "How to Set Up SSL on IIS 7 | Microsoft Docs"
 author: rick-anderson
-description: "The steps for configuring Secure Sockets Layer (SSL) for a site are the same in IIS 7 and above and IIS 6.0, and include the following: Get an appropriate ce..." ms.author: aspnetcontent
+description: "The steps for configuring Secure Sockets Layer (SSL) for a site are the same in IIS 7 and above and IIS 6.0, and include the following: Get an appropriate ce..." ms.author: iiscontent
-manager: wpickett
+manager: soshir
 ms.date: 11/22/2007
 ms.topic: article
 ms.assetid:
-ms.technology: dotnet-webforms
+ms.technology: iis-manage
-ms.prod: .net-framework
+ms.prod: iis
 msc.legacyurl: /learn/manage/configuring-security/how-to-set-up-ssl-on-iis
 msc.type: authoredcontent
 ---